inmanta/inmanta-core/docs/install/2-install-server-with-docker.rst

         volumes:
             pgdata:

-    You can paste this yaml snippet in a file named `docker-compose.yml` and ensure you have you license files available.
+    You can paste this yaml snippet in a file named `docker-compose.yml` and ensure you have your license files available.
     With the proposed config, they should be located in a ``resources/`` folder on the side of the docker-compose file you create, and the license files should be named ``com.inmanta.license`` and ``com.inmanta.jwe``.
 You can of course update the content of the docker-compose file to match your current configuration.